What can we know about that which we cannot even imagine?

-Indeed, it may have been this feedback loop which allowed the gap to form between our cognitive capabilities and the minimum such abilities necessary for survival on the Veldt, i.e., it may provide the answer to question (1).
+Indeed, it may have been this feedback loop, between the abilities afforded by our cognitive prostheses and our technology, which allowed the gap to form between our cognitive capabilities and the minimum such abilities necessary for survival on the Veldt.
+In other words, this loop may provide the answer to question (1).

 However, a perhaps crucial feature of the feedback loop is that while it has inflated our \textit{original} cognitive capabilities, it is not clear that it has provided us any \textit{wholly new} cognitive capabilities.
 In fact, it might not ever be able to.
 The future phenotypic possibilities of any species evolving according to genotypic evolution are constrained by the frozen accidents in its evolutionary past~\cite{aguirre2018networked,cracraft2004assembling,manrubia2021genotypes}, which limit its possible future forms.
 This may not only be true for relatively slow genotypic evolution; it may be just as true if the evolution is very fast and driven by a feedback loop between extended minds and collective culture.
 Perhaps our future SAM will be constrained by the set of cognitive capabilities we had when we started to construct our current SAM.